Orthopedic Casts, Braces and Splints

 -

 A Wheaton Brace is considered medically necessary DME to treat metatarsus adductus in infants replacing the need for serial casting.
-A Wheaton Brace is considered experimental and investigational for other indications because its effectiveness for indications other than the one listed above has not been established.
+A Wheaton Brace is considered experimental, investigational, or unproven for other indications because its effectiveness for indications other than the one listed above has not been established.

 -